Secrets to a Profitable Band Fundraiser

 - Did the timing of the drive work for it?
 Were there holidays, events, weather issues, or any other circumstances that helped or hindered its performance?

-- Are you scheduling too many drives so people lose excitement about them?
+- Furthermore, are you scheduling too many drives so people lose excitement about them?
 Or should you add some to keep the momentum going?

-- What could you do better in the future, that would help everyone consider your fundraising drive a success?
+- Finally, what could you do better in the future, that would help everyone consider your fundraising drive a success?

 - Gourmet Snacks